PGD and IVF - Preimplantation Genetic Diagnosis and In Vitro Fertilization, Pros and Cons About PGD and PGS

 - Day 3 embryo biopsy and PGS using FISH technology reduces IVF success rates.

-- There is recent evidence that trophectoderm biopsy and PGS using one of the newer genetics technologies (aCGH, SNP or qPCR) increases IVF success rates
+- There is recent evidence from multiple studies that trophectoderm biopsy and PGS using one of the newer genetics technologies (aCGH, SNP or qPCR) increases IVF success rates.

 - Prospective randomized trials of no PGS vs. PGS for aneuploidy using trophectoderm biopsy in conjunction with these new genetics technologies are needed.